-Parent PLUS loans are a credit based, Federal education loan that parents can take out to help pay for their child's education.
+Parent PLUS loans are a credit based Federal education loan that parents can borrow to help pay for their child's education.
 The loans have a fixed rate of interest and are repayable over a ten year term.
 In many cases PLUS loans offer an attractive alternative to private loans.
 It is up to you and your student to decide whether a private loan or a PLUS loan is the best option for your family.
 One of the videos below explains the differences between private and PLUS loans if you need help figuring out which is the best option for you.

 A PLUS loan allows you to borrow up to the full cost of attendance for your student, minus any other financial aid they are receiving.